 Packaging automation can increase your throughput and remove bottle necks.
 If you are paying your employees $20 an hour and they are spending more than 40% of their day packaging, there is definitely opportunity to automate that process.
 Keep your skilled laborers running the equipment that is making your product, not spending their time putting things into boxes.
 Your packaging line should be able to package at 10-30% more than your production line.
 In some cases, this may require two machines.

 Knowing where your facility is on the automation path and determining where you would eventually like to be is essential.
 Use our Automation Road Map as a guide to help determine a strategy that will get you to an optimal efficiency point.
 Deciding where to start automating and when to upgrade requires taking into consideration the cost, productivity gain, and long-term benefits.

-If you’re considering automation, sign up for an Automation Assessment with our engineering team.
+If you’re considering automation, get in touch with our engineering team.
 Our team will help you identify opportunities to automate while taking into consideration the value of achieving your automation goals vs implementation costs.